-This section surveys existing systems and techniques that aim to make visual content accessible to BLV people, with a focus on diagrams.
-Some terms are used in the literature with different meanings.
-We use the term \emph{diagram} to refer to any graphic that represents objects and their relationships, such as node-link diagrams, flowcharts and UML diagrams.
-Diagrams can be stored as \emph{graphs}, which are a mathematical abstraction and an abstract data structure that can be represented in several ways, one popular way being \emph{node-link diagrams}.
+This section surveys existing systems and techniques that make visual content accessible to BLV people, with a focus on diagrams.
+We use the term \emph{diagram} to refer to graphics that represent objects and their relationships, such as node-link diagrams, flowcharts and UML diagrams.
+Diagrams can be stored as \emph{graphs}.
+A graph is a mathematical abstraction and an abstract data structure that can be represented in several ways, one popular way being \emph{node-link diagrams}.
 We use the term \emph{chart} for statistical visualizations such as line and bar charts.

 For input/output, we use \emph{tactile} to refer to systems that use the sense of touch for feedback, such as raised-line overlays or pin arrays.
-We use the term \emph{haptic} when there is force feedback, including through vibrotactile actuators (probably the simplest form of haptic feedback). \emph{Touch} refers to input from the location of bodily contacts with a surface (usually fingers on screens), even when it does not provide dynamic feedback through those contacts. \emph{Proprioception} refers to people's awareness of the position of their own limbs (e.g., sensing the relative position of a finger to the chest or another finger).
+We use \emph{haptic} when there is force feedback, including through vibrotactile actuators. \emph{Touch} refers to input from the location of bodily contacts with a surface (usually fingers on screens), even when it does not provide dynamic feedback through those contacts. \emph{Proprioception} refers to people's awareness of the position of their own limbs (e.g., sensing a finger's position relative to another finger).